Warman, Saskatchewan

 Warman (/ˈwɔrmən/) is the ninth-largest city in the Canadian province of Saskatchewan.
-It is located approximately 20 km north of the city of Saskatoon, and 5 km northeast of the city of Martensville.
+It is approximately 20 km north of the city of Saskatoon, and 5 km northeast of the city of Martensville.
 According to the 2021 census, Warman is the fastest growing municipality in Saskatchewan, and was the fastest growing municipality in Canada between 2011 and 2016.
 Warman is a bedroom community of Saskatoon.
 The current mayor is Gary Philipchuk.

 Warman is the newest city in Saskatchewan, officially incorporated on October 27, 2012.
 Warman is surrounded by the Rural Municipality of Corman Park No. 344.